Teaching and Learning

 - feedback to guide students.

-Regular classroom assessment tasks include diagnostic, formative and summative tasks and are supplemented by tools that focus on number sense including SENA and the Learning Assessment Framework.
+Regular classroom assessment tasks include diagnostic, formative and summative tasks and are supplemented by tools that focus on number sense.
 Scheduled home learning activities are provided to consolidate student learning that takes place during school hours and to develop the partnership between home and school.
 The following platforms are used to provide these experiences:

 - Kinder – Year 4 use the Mathletics platform.